Is God calling you to walk in the footsteps

 Wilmington, Delaware 19809

-In your fraternal charity let us keep each other in prayer.
-May God bless all of you, Our Lady and good St. Joseph guide, guard and protect you, and our Seraphic Father St. Francis of Assisi look upon all of us, his Spiritual Children, with loving care.
+May God bless you, Our Lady and good St. Joseph guide, guard, and protect you, and may our Seraphic Father St. Francis of Assisi look over each one of you, his spiritual children, with loving care.

 Peace and Blessings